mlanser/f451-enviro/README.md

 ## Install

 This module is not (yet) available on PyPi.
-However, you can still use `pip` to install the module directly from Github (see below).
+However, you can still use `pip` to install the module directly from GitHub (see below).

 ### Dependencies